 Also use your focus keyword in the file name to put your video content in context.

 For YouTube it is important to recognize how long a video was actually watched by the user.
 From this, the platform can draw conclusions whether the content was really relevant and interesting for the corresponding search query.
-A simple rule of thumb here is: the longer a user watches, the more interesting the video is.
+A simple rule here is: the longer a user watches, the more captivating the video is.
 However, if the video is cancelled after a very short time, this suggests that it was irrelevant.

 Remember: ∑ Watch Time of your video = All clicks multiplied by the absolute, watched seconds of your video.